Director of Operations and Facilities

 Areo has a BFA in Musical Theatre from The University of Cincinnati College-Conservatory of Music.
 In her free time, you can find her performing, running in NYC parks, doing yoga, writing, or cooking gluten-free.
 She volunteers her time with the West Side Youth Ministry and also works with Pure Creative Arts (non-profit arts outreach organization) which uses arts outreach and mentorship as a vessel to inspire young people to recognize and embrace their identities in Christ.

-Karen Markham joined the West Side staff in August 2016 as Education Manager.
+Karen Markham started attending Redeemer West Side in 2006 and joined the West Side staff in August 2016.
 She coordinates logistics and executes plans for public discipleship, and oversees membership on the West Side.

-Karen earned her B.A. in Theatre, specializing in theatre management, at Vanderbilt, and has worked in hospitality and most recently as the operations manager at a tech company.
+Karen earned her B.A. in Theatre, specializing in theatre management, at Vanderbilt University, and has worked in hospitality and as the operations manager at a tech company.
 When she first moved to the city, she worked at The Gin Mill — right around the corner from W83 — where she met her husband, Michael.
 “Great story of God’s will at work,” she says.
 “And the rest is history.”
-Karen and Michael live right at the top of Central Park with their three children, Claire, Henry and John.
+Karen and Michael live at the top of Central Park with their three children, Claire, Henry and John.

 Bijan Mirtolooi’s name is Persian, but he was born right here on the UWS of Manhattan.
 His family moved to California when he was two years old, but after high school he moved back to the Northeast.
 Bijan previously worked as the college ministry director of a church in New Jersey.